maxharlow/tutorials/apis-with-opencorporates/README.md

 We are now going to use Python to automatically make multiple HTTP requests, and extract information from the Json in each response into a spreadsheet.

-Firstly you will need to [install Python](https://www.python.org/downloads/) if you do not have it already.
-You will also need a code editor such as [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io/).
+Firstly you will need to [install Python] (https://www.python.org/downloads/) if you do not have it already.
+You will also need a code editor such as [Sublime Text] (https://www.sublimetext.com/) or [Atom] (https://atom.io/).

 This tutorial assumes you are using a Mac or Linux, which have access to the terminal.
 The `$` symbol indicates the start of a terminal command -- you don't type that though.
 If you look at your terminal there should be a `$` at the start of each line already.
 If you are using Windows everything is different and much more difficult.